aws-samples/aws-glue-samples/examples/resolve_choice.md

 # Exploring the `resolveChoice` Method

-The [Data Cleaning](data_cleaning_and_lambda.md) sample gives a tast of how useful AWS Glue's resolve-choice capability can be.
+The [Data Cleaning](data_cleaning_and_lambda.md) sample gives a taste of how useful AWS Glue's resolve-choice capability can be.
 This example expands on that and explores each of the strategies that the DynamicFrame's `resolveChoice` method offers.